Summary:

 The State Housing Laws and the Uniform Housing Code define substandard housing as any condition that exists to the extent that it endangers the life, limb, property, or safety of the occupants or the public.
 The city building department official found an infraction that one or more property deficiencies exist, which need to be repaired and brought up to current zoning and building standards.

-The notice of substandard conditions may require adjustments, modifications, or partial or entire building demolition.
-As the property owner, the borrower should contact the building and safety representative to pick up copies of any reports to evaluate the extent of the required changes or alterations and the total cost of mitigation.
+The notice of substandard conditions may require adjustments, modifications, or the partial or complete demolition of the building.
+As the property owner, the Borrower should contact the building and safety representative to obtain copies of any reports, which will help evaluate the extent of required changes or alterations and the total cost of mitigation.
 The property owner must be willing to conform to what the city will accept before they release the notice.
-This process highlights the importance of obtaining city approvals and complying with building and safety regulations in property maintenance.
+This process underscores the importance of obtaining city approvals and adhering to building and safety regulations in property maintenance.

-The lender's expertise is crucial in such situations.
+The lender’s expertise is crucial in such a situation.
 They may need to hold back a portion of the loan and deposit the proceeds into a licensed construction fund control company.
-The fund control company's job is to confirm the construction progress, maintain an accounting of the money, write checks, ensure the subcontractor's payments, and obtain lien releases.
+The fund control company’s job is to confirm construction progress, maintain an accounting of the funds, write checks, ensure subcontractor payments, and obtain lien releases.
 This is not just a simple fill-out-and-check-the-box solution.
 It is a complex issue that underscores the need for a competent lender who understands the problems and the strategy to complete improvements and close a loan transaction successfully.

 With all the above exhibits in hand, the lender would order an appraisal to be completed by a certified appraiser.
-The appraiser should assess the subject property in an as-is condition before the rehabilitation and an as-completed value.
+The appraiser should assess the subject property in both an as-is condition before the rehabilitation and as a completed value.
 The new lender would consider both, including the amount of interest carried during the construction and lease-up period.
 The reserve dollar amount is added to determine the total loan required.